Trace Summarization

 FROM slice

-2. Use the module in your summary spec:
+2. Use a template in your summary spec:

 that references your custom module and view: